kierahowe/wcVideo-O-Matic/Readme.md

 A Node.js/Electron.io application to process WordCamp Videos, adding an opening and closing and transcoding to the appropriate size and setup, then uploading to WordPress.tv

+There is a demo for the software at https://youtu.be/FGaDtTmTRus

 # Install